 One of the most powerful and unique features of SlashDB is the ability to automatically discover tables, views and relations in databases.

 In this section we're going to connect SlashDB to a sample database and make it usable to user admin.
-The procedure is fairly simple and will take just a moment.
+The procedure is fairly simple and will only take a couple of minutes.

 Database Definitions list